dannyw3292/github-tutorial/README.md

 ---
 ## Initial Setup
+**needs some images, specifically for the settings tab and ssh key ex**
 - In order to start using github to organize your stuff, you'll need a github account
   1) Go over to <https://github.com/>
   2) Look around for the huge "sign up" tab in the center-right of the screen or the top right.